znsio/specmatic-documentation/documentation/authoring_contracts.md

 ### Generate contracts

-Now use Postman to send a request to Qontract.
+Now use Postman to send a request to Specmatic.
 Create a new Postman request to make a GET request to http://localhost:9000/api/v1/employees

 Finally, kill the proxy using Ctrl+C on the command prompt, and it will generate contracts from all the reqeusts and responses it has seen.